nicolas-tallet/openpower-hpc-application-user-guide/05-performance-analysis/nvprof.md

 | --profile-api-trace none   | Turn API Trace Off (Reduce Profiling Overhead) |

 ## How-To: Reduce Profiling Overhead

 Profiling overhead can prove to be quite heavy, generating latency in the code execution.

 This can be avoided through the following guidelines:

-* For MPI applications: Start profiling one single MPI task, then eventually a limited set of specific MPI tasks, but not several tasks per GPU
+* For MPI applications:
+  * Limit profiling to one single MPI task or a limited set of specific MPI tasks
+  * Do not profile multiple tasks per GPU

 * Profiling Domain Explicit Specification
   Profiling domain can be reduced through an explicit specification:
-  * Add the following calls into the source code: *cuProfilerStart()* & *cuProfilerStop()*
+  * Add the following calls into the source code: `cuProfilerStart()` & `cuProfilerStop()`
-  * Use the following *NVprof* option: *--profile-from-start on*
+  * Use the following *NVprof* option: `--profile-from-start on`

-*	Disable profiling of the Unified Memory by using the following *NVprof* option: *--unified-memory-profiling off*
+* Disable profiling of the Unified Memory by using the following *NVprof* option: `--unified-memory-profiling off`

 * Other *NVprof* parameters are enabled by default and can be disabled if necessary